shakfu/chuck-max/README.md

 - Layer sounds from a single instance by running multiple chuck files concurrently.

-- Add and remove audio and audio processes on the fly via Max messages.
+- Add, remove, replace audio and audio processes on the fly using Chuck messages via Max messages.

-- Includes most of the [standard ccrma chugins](https://github.com/ccrma/chugins) except for the following:
+- Includes most of the [base ccrma chugins](https://github.com/ccrma/chugins) including `WarpBuf` and `Faust` or (Fauck) except for the following:

-  - Fauck (needs separate installation steps)
   - Fluidsynth
   - Ladspa